“…Are you sure, Aaron? It’s not too late to come with me to Ellsworth… I could tutor you myself.”

 “Is this the potion with ‘side-effects’?’”

-Aaron yanked the cork off, downing the potion in a single gulp.
+Gratefully accepting the brew, Aaron yanked the cork off, downing it in a single gulp.
 The throbbing pain of his welts and burns suddenly went numb, and Aaron sighed in relief.

 The rumbling in his stomach suddenly far more bothersome than the scrapes and burns coating his body, a small stream of drool escaped Aaron’s lips as he imagined a variety of dishes made from fresh trout.